B1rtek/Malep-v2/README.md

 ## Compiling

-This program requires MinGW and CMake to compile, the version of CMake doesn't really matter so if you have an outdated version you can change it to 3.04 or sth in the CMakeLists.txt.
-You'll also need SFML, which you can download from [here](https://www.sfml-dev.org/download.php) and FindSFML.cmake in your CMake directory, which you can find [here](https://github.com/SFML/SFML-Game-Development-Book/blob/master/CMake/FindSFML.cmake).
-You'll need to set the `CMAKE_PREFIX_PATH` to point to your SFML directory as well.
+This program requires CMake to compile, the version of CMake doesn't really matter so if you have an outdated version you can change it to 3.04 or sth in the CMakeLists.txt.
+You'll also need SFML, which you can download from [here](https://www.sfml-dev.org/download.php), or from your Linux distro's package manager.
+You'll need to set the `CMAKE_PREFIX_PATH` to point to your SFML directory as well if you're on Windows.
 From that point it's just
 ```shell
 $ mkdir build
 $ cd build